hawk/lux/doc/script_syntax.md

 **?**
 Flush the output streams (`stdout`, `stderr`).
 Already received output is discarded.
 Avoid this (mis)feature.
 At a first look it seems more useful than it is.
-It causes often unexpected race conditions.
+It causes often unexpected race patterns.

 **?Regexp**
 An `expect` operation which waits for a string matching a [regular